Posted on 2 Comments

 Vintage Tie Vest - back

-Here is some sage advice, with links to archived blog posts, and some answers to frequently asked jacket sewing questions.
-We hope to inspire all of our new and valued jacket making friends.
-If you are interested in a TRJ with some necktie accents, click through to Old Ties – Warm Memories for tips on incorporating vintage ties into a new project.
+Here is some sage advice, with links to archived blog posts, and some answers to frequently asked jacket-sewing questions.
+We hope to inspire all of our new and valued jacket-making friends.
+If you are interested in a TRJ with some necktie accents, read Old Ties—Warm Memories for tips on incorporating vintage ties into a new project.

 Advice for New TRJ Stitchers

-For sewists just getting started with our pattern, click through to Making a Mock Up for the Tabula Rasa Jacket.
+For sewists just getting started with our pattern, read Making a Mock-up for the Tabula Rasa Jacket.
 It will guide you through this essential process to check the fit and learn the square armhole construction.

-If you were not sized at the Expo, visit page 2 of the pattern’s direction booklet for assistance choosing a size.
-Remember, if you are taking advantage of the CD front (for gals with a fuller bust) or the Flared Side (for gals with a narrow top and wider hips) you might be able to go down one size since your proportions are accommodated with these alternate pattern pieces.
+If you have not been sized at an expo, visit Page 2 of the pattern’s direction booklet for assistance choosing a size.
+Remember, if you are taking advantage of the CD front (for gals with a fuller bust) or the flared side (for gals with a narrow top and wider hips) you might be able to go down one size since your proportions are accommodated with these alternate pattern pieces.

 For gals taking advantage of the CD front, be sure to mark and then stitch in both darts.
-They allow for the best fit and keep all the jacket pieces aligned properly during construction.
+The darts allow for the best fit and keep all the jacket pieces aligned properly during construction.

-A beautifully fitting TRJ back from our Alexandria class.
+A beautifully fitting TRJ back from an in-person class

-Once the jacket mock up is made, try it on and observe the Grainlines and Horizontal Balance Lines as you are wearing the mock up.
-They should be parallel and perpendicular to the floor.
-The Common Fitting Adjustments will help you determine what adjustments are needed if the lines are askew or the jacket is too small or too large.
-There are videos that illustrate the pattern changes needed for most common fitting changes.
+Once the jacket mock-up is made, try it on and observe the grainlines and horizontal balance lines (HBLs) as you are wearing the mock-up.
+The grainlines and HBLs should be parallel and perpendicular to the floor.
+The Common Fitting Adjustments document will help you determine what adjustments are needed if the lines are askew or the jacket is too small or too large.
+There are video tutorials that illustrate the pattern changes needed for most common fitting changes.

 Keep Making Jackets

-After the fit process is complete, make a wearable mock up.
-Click through and read The Tabula Rasa Jacket Journey for ideas and Hems for Unlined Jackets so your TRJ will have polished finishes.
+After the fit process is complete, make a wearable mock-up.
+Read The Tabula Rasa Jacket Journey for ideas and Hems for Unlined Jackets so your TRJ will have polished finishes.
 Our photo gallery is also full of jacket inspiration for every season and occasion.

 Try New Techniques or Materials

-After you have crafted a jacket or two, consider participating in an Advanced Jacket Class or a retreat.
-October 15 and 29 we have an advanced class at Artistic Artifacts in Alexandria, VA.
-If this is not convenient to you, consider having a local guild or store host us for such a class.
+After you have crafted a jacket or two, consider participating in an advanced jacket class or a retreat or consider having a local guild or store host us for an advanced TRJ class.

-Wishing for the currently fashionable “Shacket”?
+Wishing for the currently fashionable shacket?
 Try our Shirt Variation Pattern to change up the look of your altered TRJ.
-In Styling with Style Maker Fabric, Carrie made a fabulous heavy flannel shirt using this trusted combination.
+In Styling with Style Maker Fabrics, Carrie made a fabulous heavy flannel shirt using this trusted combination.
 StyleMaker Fabrics has a number of beautiful plaids in their fall collection if you don’t have some in your stash.

-Be inspired by clicking through to see the quilted jackets in Simple to Simply Amazing.
-And as a bonus, here are three jackets I used in the Sew Clothes that Scratch your Creative Itch class on Saturday at the OSQE
+Be inspired by browsing the quilted jackets in Simple to Simply Amazing Quilted TRJs.
+And as a bonus, here are three jackets I used in the Sew Clothes that Scratch Your Creative Itch class at the OSQE.

 Happy Sewing, RAE